Abdallah-M07/Abdallah-M07/README.md

 ### About Me
-- 🎓 Recent graduate from the University of Westminster, specializing in Information Systems.
+- 🎓 Recent graduate from the University of Westminster, specialising in Information Systems.
 - 👨‍💼 Currently, a Research Analyst Summer Intern at a startup finance firm.
 - 🌱 Passionate about Data Analytics and Sustainable Finance.
 - 💼 Working on renewable energy projects, implementing sustainable finance standards, and updating the sustainable analytics product.